sinyo-matu/fresh-ga/README.md

 await start(manifest, {
   plugins: [
     // ...
-    gaPlugin({ gaKey: "xxxxxxxxxx" }), //replace xxxxxxxxx with your gaKey
+    gaPlugin({ enableServerGa: true }), // if you want to use server side ga
     // ...
   ],
 });